aleshaleksey/fansys23/spells.md

 Spells can be viewed as recipes or instructions for calling forth supernatural forces.
 They are generally at least somewhat fixed in their formulation and procedure and have the following components.

 1. **Kinetic Components**: A set of defined, obvious gestures or movements.
 An "immobilised" or "restrained" caster cannot perform these. (conditions that imply "immobilised" fall under this category).
-Spells with somatic components provoke attacks of opportunity.
+Spells with kinetic components provoke attacks of opportunity.
 2. **Incantation components**: A set of defined, well enunciated words or sounds.
 A "silenced" or "silent" caster cannot perform these. (conditions that imply inability to produce defined sound fall under this category).
 3. **Ritual components**: A ritual is a procedure involving defined movement and positioning of objects or entities, or the creation of defined patterns.
 Disruption of this procedure ruins the ritual.
 Rituals typically apply to global spells.

-As a consequence, a caster who is "restrained" or "immobilised" cannot cast spells with somatic components and a caster who is "aphonic" or "silenced" cannot cast spells with incantation components.
+As a consequence, a caster who is "restrained" or "immobilised" cannot cast spells with kinetic components and a caster who is "aphonic" or "silenced" cannot cast spells with incantation components.

 ___
 ### Spell ranges